 Is the New Voices Fellowship only open to people from African countries?

 No!
-We welcome candidates from any developing country.
+We welcome candidates from Africa, Asia, and Latin America.

 Will I get paid as a New Voices Fellow?

 No, but we pay all expenses for the fellowship, and occasionally provide funds for Fellows to participate in media-related activities and conferences.

 How much time will I spend on the Fellowship?

 The Fellowship year is organized around three major group meetings, each of which is approximately one week long.
 Health considerations will determine whether these meetings will be held in person or remotely in 2021.
 Regardless of whether we are able to gather in person, your full attendance at these sessions is required.
 In addition to those training weeks, most fellows estimate spending about 5 hours per week working on fellowship-related activities, including meeting with their mentors, taking part in interviews, and writing opinion pieces.

 We ask that you find a mentor, supervisor or professor to nominate you, if possible.

 If I get many people to nominate me, am I more likely to be chosen as a New Voices Fellow?